Two Pareto Optimum-based Heuristic Algorithms for Minimizing Tardiness and Late Jobs in the Single Machine Flowshop Problem: Results

 Figures \ref{fig:AvgObjDif_NKEEP_Insert} through \ref{fig:Pair_I15_S7_Keep-50-60-70} show performance comparisons between insertion and selection heuristic algorithms with different parameter values, for 100 instances of 50 job scenarios generated using the distributions described in Table~\ref{tab:1}.
 The same $100$ instances were run using all algorithm variants, and the best prediction from all variants was stored.

-Figure \ref{fig:AvgObjDif_NKEEP_Insert} shows the difference of the objective values for several insertion algorithm variations compared to the best value for each instance.
-The mean and median differences are plotted, as well as the 5th and 95th percentile values.
+Figure \ref{fig:AvgObjDif_NKEEP_Insert} shows the difference between the objective values for several insertion algorithm variants with different values of $P$ and $S$, compared to the best objective obtained for each instance over all insertion and selection algorithms.
+The figure shows mean and median differences for each variant, as well as the 5th and 95th percentile values.
 Maximum number of kept permutations varies from 30 to 80, while maximum number of insertions varies from 10 to 35.
 Altogether 30 combinations of parameter values are used.
-Results show little change in all performance measures for different kept permutation values above 50, and for insertions above 20.
+Results show little change in all performance measures when 50 or more permutations are kept ($P \ge 50)$, and when insertions are limited to the last 15 or more slots ($S \ge 15$).
+The mean values for the different algorithm variants are consistently higher than the medians, indicated by right-skewed distributions.

-Figure \ref{fig:AvgObjDif_NKEEP_Select} parallels Figure \ref{fig:AvgObjDif_NKEEP_Insert} by showing means, medians, and 5th and 95th percentile values for objective function differences from best obtained using the selection algorithm variations.
-The selection algorithm with select from $7$ is far better than the selection from 6 or below.
-Indeed, comparison with Figure \ref{fig:AvgObjDif_NKEEP_Insert} shows that select from 7 also beats all insertion variants.
-The number of kept permutation has little effect on algorithm performance, regardless of the selection parameter.
+Figure \ref{fig:AvgObjDif_NKEEP_Select} parallels Figure \ref{fig:AvgObjDif_NKEEP_Insert} by showing means, medians, and 5th and 95th percentile values for objective function differences from best obtained using the selection algorithm variants with different values of $K$ and $W$.
+The selection algorithm with $W=7$ is far better than $W \le 6$.
+Indeed, comparison with Figure \ref{fig:AvgObjDif_NKEEP_Insert} shows that $W=7$ also beats all insertion variants.
+The number of kept permutations $K$ has little effect on algorithm performance, regardless of the selection parameter.

-Figure \ref{fig:Prop_Insert} and shows the proportion of times each variation of the insertion algorithm matched the overall best prediction.
-Each variant matches the best obtained objective value for about 30 percent of instances regardless of number of kept permutations or number of insertions.
-We do see a slight dip in performance for insert in the last 10 compared to larger insertion values, and an even smaller dip for number of kept permutations less than 70.
-This is consistent with what was seen in Figure~\ref{fig:AvgObjDif_NKEEP_Insert}, namely that the best performance is already acheived with insert in the last 15 and keeping 50 permutations.
+Figure \ref{fig:Prop_Insert} shows the proportion of times each insertion algorithm variant matched the overall best prediction.
+Each variant matches the best obtained objective value for about 30 percent of instances regardless of the values of $P$ and $S$.
+We do see a slight dip in performance for $S=10$ compared to $S>10$, and an even smaller dip in performane when $P<70$.
+This is consistent with what was seen in Figure~\ref{fig:AvgObjDif_NKEEP_Insert}, which shows that the distribution of errors for the insertion algorithm is optimized for $S\ge 10$ and $P\ge 60$.

 On the other hand, Figure~\ref{fig:Prop_Select} shows that big improvements in matching performance are obtained when the select from parameter is increased.
 When the select from parameter is 7, the overall best performance is matched at least 45 percent of the time across the range of kept permutation values.
 Selecting from $6$ has similar performance to the insertion algorithms.